Eindhoven Travel Guide

 Eindhoven © Cwoyte

-Eindhoven is often seen more as a business hub than a tourist destination, and overlooked by many travellers.
-Located in North Brabant, the city is a European technology and design hub, and has grown from being a mere village at the start of the 20th century to one of the largest cities in the Netherlands with a population of more than 200,000.
+Eindhoven is often seen as a business hub rather than a tourist destination, and is overlooked by many travellers.
+Located in North Brabant, the city is a European design and technology centre, and has developed a great deal since the start of the 20th century.
+Once a mere village, it has become one of the largest cities in the country.

-Despite its overlooked status, Eindhoven is a bustling city with plenty of amusements and attractions to offer visitors, including world-class museums like the Van Abbemuseum, which houses one of the best modern art collections in the world.
-Other interesting museums in Eindhoven include the Historic Open-Air Museum, the Museum Kempenland, and the Ton Smits House.
+Visitors will find plenty of amusements and attractions, including world-class museums, like the Van Abbemuseum, which houses one of the world's best collections of modern art.
+The Ton Smits House, and the Historical Open-Air Museum are worth visiting too.
 The Philips First Incandescent Lamp Factory of 1891 is also fascinating for those interested in technology and the history of the city.

 Eindhoven is a lively city, with plenty of music and theatre options.
-The downtown area is full of excellent restaurants, particularly around the Dommelstraat, the Markt and the Bergen Quarter.
-Located just 90 minutes from Amsterdam by train, Eindhoven makes a great weekend getaway for anyone exploring the Netherlands.
+The downtown area is full of excellent restaurants, particularly around the Markt, the Dommelstraat and the Bergen Quarter.
+All things considered, Eindhoven is a great weekend getaway from Amsterdam.

 Become our Eindhoven Travel Expert